 Entrepreneurship (ENTP)

-ENTP 3200 - Essentials in Entrepreneurship (3 Credits)
+ENTP 3200 - The Fundamentals of Entrepreneurship (3 Credits)

 Grading Basis: Letter Grade